BuildTheEarth/docs/source/contributing.rst

     pip -r requirements.txt

 This will install all packages you need to work on the wiki.
+Great, congratulations yoou are now set up and can start working on the wiki documents.

 Contributing to the wiki
 ------------------------